 Students who minor in psychology may also qualify for Psi Chi, the national honor society in psychology.

-Requirements for the Psychology Minor (PSYCC): 18 credits
+Requirements for the Psychology Minor (PSY): 18 credits

 Prescribed courses: (7 credits)